 #6 Updated by Dominic Giglio over 7 years ago

 I've started to look into this issue because I've worked a little with GA in my own themes and framework.

 Apparently tracking multiple GA accounts is possible from one page:

 I think we could create a simple "CAC_Analytics" plugin that would insert our tracking code on every page AS WELL AS offer each individual blog the ability to enable their own tracking code.
 It could even be expanded to offer tracking from other analytic services.
 I'll let you know once I've experimented and found out a little more.

-#11 Updated by Matt Gold almost 7 years ago
+#11 Updated by Matt Gold about 7 years ago

 We recently discovered that we can easily have Google Analytics email statistical reports to members, and we have now advertised that service - http://news.commons.gc.cuny.edu/2012/06/23/introducing-google-analytics-for-your-blog/ .
 I'd like to suggest that we close this ticket, since I think we're now delivering more or less what the tickets asked for.
 Any objections?